Is Tijuana safe to travel to in 2022?

 Since it’s such a heavily guarded border, Tijuana is incredibly safe to travel to.
 See this day trip to Tijuana guide if you are traveling soon.

-Over 50 million travelers pass through this border crossing every year, from both sides.
+Did you know: Over 50 million travelers pass through this border crossing every year, from both sides?

 The cityscape is daunting when you arrive, but if you keep your wits about you, you’ll see how safe of a place it is.

 Most visitors to this region describe the area as just as safe as most American cities.
-So there are many Americans that regularly travel to Tijuana.
+So many Americans regularly travel to Tijuana.

-Many take the route through Tijuana and drive south down the peninsula.
+Many drive through Tijuana and drive south down the peninsula.

-This is to reach the mountains of Mexicali and the end of the peninsula to vacation spots such as Cabo San Lucas.
+This is to reach the mountains of Mexicali and the end of the peninsula to vacation spots such as Cabo San Lucas and Todos Santos.

 Mexican-American Border Safety